Secondary Asbestos Exposure and Mesothelioma

 Other Illnesses Caused by Secondary Asbestos Exposure

 Secondhand asbestos can cause pleural or peritoneal mesothelioma.
 Pleural mesothelioma is the more common form of this cancer, affecting the lung tissue.
-Peritoneal mesothelioma is cancer of the abdominal lining.
+Peritoneal mesothelioma is a cancer of the abdominal lining.

 Other illnesses secondary asbestos exposure can cause include: